Spatial correlations of field observables in two half-spaces separated by a movable perfect mirror: Correlation functions of field observables in the two cavities

-where the average value is taken on the dressed ground state of the system and $\alpha_A$ is the static polarizability of the polarizable body A \cite{Passante18}.
-The effect we find should therefore yield a correlation between the dispersion interaction between the mirror and two polarizable bodies A and B (ground-state atoms or molecules, for example, in the electromagnetic case), placed at the opposite sides of the movable reflecting wall, as well as an atom-atom dispersion interaction mediated by the trembling mirror.
-A joint measurement of the dispersion force on A and B, and their correlation as a function of the atoms-mirror distance, should allow to observe the spatial correlation between the squared field in Eqs. (\ref{corrsf3}) and (\ref{corrsf5}).
-This is also motivated by the fact that the movable mirror acts as a third body interacting with the field, and thus it is capable of modifying the radiation-mediated interacting energy between the two polarizable bodies A and B \cite{Passante-Persico99,Milton-Abalo13}.
-Another possible experimental observation could result from three-body effects on the atom-atom dispersion interaction between two atoms (or, in general, polarizable bodies) A and B at one side of the wall due to a third atom C placed on the other side of the wall.
-In fact, the three-body component of the dispersion force on one atom, let say atom A, is related to a sort of interference between the virtual field energy densities due to the two other atoms B and C \cite{Passante-Persico99}, or to the virtual field correlation at the location of A and B, dressed by C \cite{Cirone-Passante97}.
-For a fixed wall, atom C cannot influence the interaction between A and B, while in the present case of a movable wall it can: thus, a measurement of the A-B interaction should keep trace of the presence of C, even if it is placed on the opposite side of the perfectly reflecting movable wall.
-Finally, we wish to mention that our results have some resemblance to the case of Hawking radiation from a fluctuating event horizon due to quantum gravity effects, where a fuzzy event horizon of a black hole is present and radiation is emitted by the fluctuating boundary \cite{Arias-Krein12,Takahashi-Soda10}; also, our results could indicate possibility that a fluctuating event horizon could allow a correlation between physical observables defined in the internal and external regions of the horizon.
-We hope to investigate this intriguing aspect in the near future.
+The effect we find should therefore yield a correlation between the dispersion interaction between the mirror and two polarizable bodies $A$ and $B$ (ground-state atoms or molecules, for example, in the electromagnetic case), placed at the opposite sides of the movable reflecting wall, as well as an atom-atom dispersion interaction mediated by the trembling mirror.
+A joint measurement of the dispersion force on $A$ and $B$, and their correlation as a function of the atom-mirror distance, should allow one to observe the spatial correlation between the squared field in Eqs. (\ref{corrsf6}) and (\ref{corrsf6a}).
+This is also motivated by the fact that the movable mirror acts as a third body interacting with the field, and thus it is capable of modifying the radiation-mediated interacting energy between the two polarizable bodies $A$ and $B$ \cite{Passante-Persico99,Milton-Abalo13}.
+Another possible experimental observation could result from three-body effects on the atom-atom dispersion interaction between two atoms (or, in general, polarizable bodies) $A$ and $B$ at one side of the wall due to a third atom $C$ placed on the other side of the wall.
+In fact, the three-body component of the dispersion force on one atom, say atom $A$, is related to a sort of interference between the virtual field energy densities due to the two other atoms $B$ and $C$ \cite{Passante-Persico99} or to the virtual field correlation at the location of $A$ and $B$, dressed by $C$ \cite{Cirone-Passante97}.
+For a fixed wall, atom $C$ cannot influence the interaction between $A$ and $B$, while in the present case of a movable wall it can: thus, a measurement of the $A$-$B$ interaction should keep trace of the presence of $C$, even if it is placed on the opposite side of the perfectly reflecting movable wall.